 SUGAR WILL CORRUPT YOUR ENTIRE BODY

 Eating sugar is like opening Pandora’s box.
 Many of us learned in early childhood that eating processed sugar such as candy has a damaging effect on the teeth, but that’s not the end of the story.
 It also causes intestinal disorders and diabetes.
 White sugar has a very negative impact on women, increasing pain during menstruation, causing mood swings and overall weakness and fatigue.
 Most of us woman learned to accept it and consider it “natural,” but it is, in fact, utterly unnatural and unnecessary to go through these symptoms and discomfort.
 Avoiding processed sugar is a great start!
 Not only for women, but sugar is also indeed toxic to anybody, and it’s just a matter of time before we will commonly accept it as a causative factor in most cancer.
 In the same way, that now we accept without question that smoking and alcohol abuse are direct causes of lung cancer and cirrhosis of the liver.
+So if you believe that you or someone you know is addicted to sugar, it is time to look at this site and get them help.

 CARBOHYDRATES AND SUGAR, KNOW THE DIFFERENCE